Blog

 The link with pelvic pain and pelvic congestion syndrome

 Pelvic pain is often caused by pelvic congestion syndrome.
 Prof Mark Whiteley gave a talk about the latest research and treatment into chronic pelvic pain (CPP) due to pelvic congestion syndrome.
+Comments from Meetup about the lecture and question and answer session: (Meetup link)

 "Great speaker and very informative."